humansoftware/self-host-saas-k3s/README.md

 4. **Future-Proof**: If you need to scale later, the transition to a multi-node cluster is much simpler.

 5. **Cost-Effective**: You get all the benefits of a cloud-like environment at a fraction of the cost.

+## Using a Separate Repository for Customization (Recommended Practice)

+For production or custom environments, it is recommended to keep your sensitive and environment-specific files (such as `inventory.yml`, `secrets.yml`, and `cloud-init.yaml`) in a separate private repository.
+This keeps your secrets and customizations out of version control for the main project and makes upgrades and collaboration safer.

+See the [Installation Guide](docs/installation.md) for detailed instructions and best practices on how to structure your private repo and run Ansible with your custom files.

 ## Documentation